-Dirk Kuenzler is a recruiting manager for Robert Half Finance & Accounting in Raleigh, N.C.
+Dirk Kuenzler is division director for Robert Half Finance & Accounting in Raleigh, N.C.
 He was a captain in the U.S. Army and worked for several years as a finance manager and director for companies like Kraft Foods, Lord Corporation and Coty.

 Case study #4: The ultimate resource — the Salary Guide

 Recruiter challenges: Helping a nonprofit hire a controller — without a set salary or skills requirement

 Robert Half solution: This organization was working on a search for a controller and had no salary outlined or benefits factored into its employment package.
 Because this wasn’t a hire the nonprofit was familiar with making, no one really knew what to look for, in terms of skill set.